Bright Color Interior - Design Style Guide

 -

-Replace neutral lampshades with ones in bright hues or patterned fabrics.
-Light will filter through the material, subtly amplifying the color’s presence in the room.
-This is a low-risk, high-reward update.
+Consider swapping neutral lampshades for those in vibrant colors or patterned fabrics.
+If the curtains are sheer, light will flow through them and gently accentuate the color in the room.
+This is a low-risk, high-reward move.

 -